nex3z/ToggleButtonGroup/README.md

 </resources>
 ```

-Use `flow` attribute to specify whether to allow button flow to next row. `false` means that all buttons are restricted in one row.
+Use `tbgFlow` attribute to specify whether to allow button flow to next row. `false` means that all buttons are restricted in one row.

-Use `buttonSpacing` attribute to config the horizontal spacing between buttons. `auto` means that the actual spacing is calculated according to the width and the number of the child views in the row, so that the child views are placed evenly.
+Use `tbgButtonSpacing` attribute to config the horizontal spacing between buttons. `auto` means that the actual spacing is calculated according to the width and the number of the child views in the row, so that the child views are placed evenly.

 ## SingleSelectToggleGroup